Deep League Auction Strategy: A Road Map for NL- and AL-Only Leagues

 The changing usage when it comes to Major League starting pitchers means we have to change our approach in fantasy.
 Basically all starting pitchers except the top few are not going as deep into games as they did even a few years ago.
 This means the elite arms are worth more than ever before, but the gap between the rest of the starting pitchers and middle relievers is being narrowed.
 This sets up the perfect scenario to use a stars and scrubs approach.
 In all honesty, I’ve leaned this way in deep leagues for a long time.
 The current environment means it will be all the more effective.

 This approach means I’ll spend relatively big on two aces or near aces.
 I’ll also make sure I get two closers I feel like I can trust.
 I probably won’t go top shelf, but a couple of second-tier closers.
+That may be harder this year than in typical years because the state of MLB bullpens is a mess.
 Then I’ll fill my staff in with top middle relievers and hopefully starting pitching values I like.
-I’m looking for my staff to start the season to consist of five starting pitchers and four relievers.
+I’m looking for my staff at the start of the season to consist of five starting pitchers and four relievers.

 Salary Allocation for Deep League Auctions